thehajime/asiabsdcon-1803/content.md

 IIJ
 <br>

-2017/3
+April, 2017, Linux netdev 2.1, Montreal, Canada
 </span>

 Note:

 ## Outline

-- What is LKL ?
+1. What is LKL ?
+(10 min)
+ - **Reusable library of Linux kernel **
+ - Anykernel
+1. What is not ?
+ - kernel bypass technology
+ - Userspace *only* network stack (can be FUSE, NUSE, BUSE)
+1. What can we do with LKL ?
+ - uspace: app+kernel binary on Linux/FreeBSD/Win
+ - unikernel: app+kernel binary on qemu/kvm/xen/(bare-metal)
+ - ext4 fs mount in UEFI shell
-- How are LKL or userspace networking thought ?
+1. How are LKL or userspace networking thought ?
-- How far is LKL from the (original) Linux ?
+1. How far is LKL from the (original) Linux ?
+ - with BBR
+ - BBR introduction
+ - hrtimer on LKL (how BBR utilizes hrt)
-- Steps toward the Linux with tcp_bbr.c/sch_fq.c
+6. Steps toward the Linux with tcp_bbr.c/sch_fq.c
+ - Experiment 1, 2, 3...

 ---

+##  Linux Kernel Library

+- A library of Linux kernel code
+- to **be reusable** on various platforms
+ - On userspace applications (can be FUSE, NUSE, BUSE)
+ - As a core of Unikernel
+ - With network simulation (under development)

+- Use cases
+ - Operating system personality
+ - Tiny guest operating system (single process)
+ - Testing/Debugging

+>>>

 ## Motivation